Neodymium

 Research and Development

-Active research programs are underway to develop improved substitutes for Neodymium in its most critical applications.
-These efforts include material science research into alternative compounds, engineering approaches to reduce the quantity of Neodymium required per unit of product (thrifting), and entirely new technology platforms that avoid the need for Neodymium altogether.
+Active research programs are underway to develop improved substitutes and to reduce the amount of Neodymium required per unit of product (thrifting).
 However, timelines for commercializing new alternatives typically span years to decades.
+The limited substitutability of Neodymium is a primary driver of its high criticality rating, prompting government-funded substitution research programs.

 More on Neodymium